-A 15-pound bag of Hi-Yield Copper as Iron Sulphate costs about $15 and will stain approximately 1,600 square feet of concrete.
-If you prefer blue shades, use copper sulphate, both products are available at some garden, feed and hardware stores.
+A 15-pound bag of Hi-Yield Copper as Iron Sulfate costs about $15 and will stain approximately 1,600 square feet of concrete.
+If you prefer blue shades, use copper sulfate, both products are available at some garden, feed and hardware stores.

 Prepare the Surface

 Thoroughly sweep and clean the surface to which you'll apply the concrete stain.
 Use a mild cleaning solution such as Murphy's Soap.
 Use a putty knife or other scraper to remove any surface grime or irregularities that you don't want to show on your finished project.
 Rinse with clear water and sweep the surface again.
 Carefully tape or drape plastic sheeting over any areas you don't want to stain.

 1 Pound Iron Sulfate

 1 Gallon Water

 Combine in a non-metalic bowl using a wooden paint stick.
 Brush, spray (see note) or roll the mixture over the concrete.
 For spraying, save money by using the inexpensive lawn and garden pump handle types that cost about $10.

 Mix only what you will apply within one hour since the colors fade after the solution has been prepared.
 For a darker, richer brown tone, add a pot of very strong coffee for every 3 gallons of the recipe.

 Create Visual Interest

 For variations in shades, allow some areas to puddle and dry (requires a longer drying time) or sprinkle the area with sawdust or other absorbent materials you have around the house.
 If your back permits, use crumpled newspaper or a sponge to dab the color off of random areas.

 For richer colors, apply a second coat of stain after the first application has dried overnight.